 5.2.a Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

-5.2.b Scope of the project: This amendment defines modifications to both the IEEE Std 802.11 physical layers (PHY) and the IEEE Std 802.11 Medium Access Control (MAC).
+5.2.b Scope of the project: This amendment defines modifications to both the IEEE Std 802.11 physical layer (PHY) and the IEEE Std 802.11 Medium Access Control (MAC).
 The amendment adds an Ultra High Reliability capability to a Wireless Local Area Network (WLAN).
 The Ultra High Reliability capability is defined, for both an isolated Basic Service Set (BSS) and overlapping BSSs as:

 at least one mode of operation capable of increasing throughput by 25%, as measured at the MAC data service Access Point, in at least one Signal to Interference and Noise Ratio (SINR) level (Rate-vs-Range), compared to the Extremely High Throughput MAC/PHY operation, and